 Andrea Burgener

-The European high-hat toque, symbolic of hierarchical, military-style kitchen brigades, recurs in works that consider links between agricultural processes and warfare.
-‘The Phosphorus Trail’ is a series of photographs of assorted objects coated in phosphorescent paint that trace the devastation caused by the use of this chemical in historical conflict, through to its common use in fertiliser.
-Rats also appear regularly, as markers for the ways in which globalised systems direct our ethics, rendering these highly intelligent ‘vermin’ permissible as collateral damage.
+Her work is characterized by distinctive wit and a cynical sensibility, creating a nexus of motifs and notations.
+The European high-hat toque, symbolic of hierarchical, military-style kitchen brigades, frequently appears in her pieces that explore the links between agricultural processes and warfare.
+In her series 'The Phosphorus Trail,' she uses phosphorescent paint on objects to trace the devastation caused by this chemical in historical conflicts and its common use in fertilizer.
+Rats appear regularly in her work as markers of how globalized systems dictate ethics, rendering them permissible collateral damage.

-Titles like, ‘Soil Erosion - the Musical’, ‘Battle Hymn of the Crop Sprayers’, ‘Shop today, get it tomorrow!’ introduce the disconnect in domestic consumption as the artist explores her own confused culpability.
-By pointing to the ‘invisibility’ of labour, food chains and chemicals like phosphorus and nitrogen that find their way into our food through fossil-fuel synthesised fertilisers, Burgener questions how visual fields made expressly for looking at, might engage the divide between urban consumers and industrial agriculture.
+Titles like 'Soil Erosion - the Musical' and 'Battle Hymn of the Crop Sprayers' delve into the disconnect in domestic consumption and Burgener's own conflicted culpability.
+By highlighting the 'invisibility' of labor, food chains, and chemicals like phosphorus and nitrogen in our food, Burgener questions how visual fields made for observation can engage the divide between urban consumers and industrial agriculture.

 Read More